salrashid123/oauth2/README.md

 To use this credential type, you must allow the source credential the `iam/ServiceAccountTokenCreator` role on the target service account.
 From there, you bootstrap the source, then the target and finally use the target in a google cloud api.

+There are two modes to using impersonated credentials which based on what apis you intent to invoke:

+1. Google Cloud APIS.
+2. Gsuites AdminSDK APIs

+You will most likely use this library for GCP apis but if you intend to call Gsuites, the token will eed to utilize [Domain-wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).

+### Impersonated with GCP APIs

+To use this mode, do not specify the `Subject` field in `ImpersonatedTokenSource` struct.
+The resulting tokensource can be used directly in a google cloud client library

 ```golang
 targetPrincipal := "impersonated-account@fabled-ray-104117.iam.gserviceaccount.com"
 lifetime := 30 * time.Second